Health in Bangladesh: Legislation

 Previously Bangladesh had no adequate and enabling law to handle the condition created by drug abuse and the related issues.The Government of the People's Republic of Bangladesh enacted the Narcotics Control Act in 1990 annulling all the colonial laws with a view to encountering drug problem true to the aspiration of the society.

 Neglected tropical diseases of Bangladesh

 There is a huge burden of the neglected tropical diseases (NTDs) in Bangladesh, particularly for Kala-azar; Lymphatic Filariasis, Dengue and Chikungunya.

+On a global scale, Bangladesh has a higher overall prevalence of NTDs compared to other low and middle income countries like Sri Lanka, Haiti, China due to its larger population, tropical climate and socio economic factors.

 Chikungunya

 Chikungunya is one of the neglected tropical diseases of Bangladesh.
 It is a viral disease which is transmitted to humans by infected mosquitoes – including Aedes aegypti and Aedes albopictus, which is present in Bangladesh.
 It is an RNA virus that belongs to the alphavirus genus of the family Togaviridae.
 It was first described during an outbreak in southern Tanzania in 1952.
 Since then, CHIKV has been reported to cause several large-scale outbreaks in Africa, India, Southeast Asia, Western Pacific and Americas.
 In the South-East Asia region, Chikungunya virus is maintained in the human population by a human-mosquito-human transmission cycle that differs from the sylvatic transmission cycle on the African continent.